nyu-devops/lab-flask-bdd-cloudant/README.md

 The sample code is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [IBM Cloud](https://cloud.ibm.com/) environment which is based on [Cloud Foundry](https://www.cloudfoundry.org).
 It also uses [CouchDB](http://couchdb.apache.org) as a database for storing JSON objects.

+There is a sibling repository that uses PostgreSQL which is the original [lab-flask-bdd](https://github.com/nyu-devops/lab-flask-bdd) project that uses the same model as the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) project for continuity.

 ## Introduction

 One of my favorite quotes is: